Hi, I’m Laura. I’m 28 years old and work as a copywriter and digital marketer.

 I decided to start this blog because I’m always exploring places and taking tons of pics and I thought I might as well share it with the world!
 I know a lot of people who are in love with this beautiful county, whether they grew up here or not, and many people are only fortunate enough to come here on holiday.

 I feel proud to have been born and bred here and am very happy with my decision to return.

 The last few days have been absolutely gorgeous – finally!
 It’s the middle of July and everyone has been moaning about the rainy and cloudy weather.
 Now suddenly its rocketed from 19 degrees to about 29!
 So, of course, now everyone is complaining that they are too hot!
 Typical British.

-I’m in between jobs at the moment so have had the opportunity to enjoy some of this lush weather, like a few days ago when my boyfriend and I went to Looe for the afternoon (pictured).
+I’m in between jobs at the moment so have had the opportunity to enjoy some of this lush weather, like a few days ago I went to Looe for the afternoon (pictured).
 As you can see, the weather was glorious and we had a slow walk through the town (now beginning to heave with tourists) and sat on the beach with delicious Cornish ice creams.
 More of this please!